nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### 3.1.2.
 Listing modules available: `list`
 (by Zeyu)

+This command shows a list of modules on the admin level.

+Format: `list`

+Here are some key points:
+* Do not need to add `admin` after `list`.
+* All list commands have the same command word `list`

+Example of usage:
+* At Admin Level: enter the command `list`
+* Here is the expected output:
+* After listing all modules, you can try all commands available in **Admin Level**.

 #### 3.1.3.
 Editing a module name: `edit`
 (by Zeyu)

+This command modifies the module name you want to change.

+Format: `edit INDEX MODULE_NAME`

+Here are some key points:
+* You can only edit content on the level below the one you are on
+* Edit the name / content at the specified `INDEX`
+* The index refers to the index number shown in the displayed content list
+* The index **must be a positive integer** 1, 2, 3, …

+Example of usage:
+* At Admin Level: enter `edit 1 CS2113T` changes current Module name at index 1 to CS2113T
+* Here is the expected output:
+* After editing the module name, you can try all commands available in **Admin Level**.

 #### 3.1.4.
 Removing a module: `remove`
 (by Jia Ern)